-It is reported that preventive dental service for children ages 0-5 in San Bernardino County has from 27.4% in 2013 to 30.7% in 2017.
+It is reported that preventive dental service for children ages 0-5 in San Bernardino County has increased from 27.4% in 2013 to 30.7% in 2017.
 However, the 2017 rate of 30.7% is still below the state percentage of 34.2%.
 In response, San Bernardino County Public Health developed a Strategic Plan for Oral Health 2019-2024.
 The plan calls for (1) increasing mobile dental programs to schools and (2) recruiting dentists who will accept patients with Denti-Cal insurance, as currently the High Desert has no mobile dental program.
 Community clinics report adding dental services to their services and a strategy to offer preventative services at school.
-St. Mary Medical Center provided a restricted grant to Borrego Health for purchase of a mobile dental van.
+St. Mary Medical Center provided a restricted grant to Borrego Health for purchase of a mobile dental van in 2019.
+The new unit went into operation in late 2020.